anukrati2000/zomato-landing-page/README.md

-#This is a Zomato landing Page Clone 🥗.
+#This is a new branch SETUP.